 These videos detail some of the many Protestant Irish republicans who founded Irish Republicanism and fought against British rule in Ireland.

-The Orange Order was invented to discourage enlightenment and create division using terrorism.
-Among the Orange orders first actions was the cowardly murder of their own neighbors, Irish Protestants of the United Irishmen.
+Among the Orange orders first actions was the cowardly murder of their own neighbors, Irish Protestants of the United Irishmen

-The Orange order is a English Royalist order, it is not for genuine free thinking Christian Protestants, and never was.
+it is not for genuine free thinking Christian Protestants, and never was.
+It is a simple British extreme and ignorant nationalist order.

 In 1795, the Orange Order was founded as an auxiliary military force by the English to counteract the spread of the United Irishmen on the ground.

-The Orange order was created by the English authorities to divide the united Irish, they now feared would demand equal rights and liberty for all.
+The Orange order was created by the English authorities to divide the united Irish, they now feared would demand equal rights and liberty for all

 The invention of the Orange Order in 1795 was to prove particularly useful as it provided the Government with allies who had detailed local knowledge of the activities of their enemies.
 The brutal disarming of Ulster in 1797, where the United Irish had successfully radicalized both Protestants and Catholics, saw thousands of Catholics driven from counties Antrim, Down and Armagh, and the murder, torture and imprisonment of hundreds of Protestants suspected of United Irish sympathies - carried out by the orange order militia.